zizzfizzix/mcp-gsc/README.md

   </a>
 </div>

-*Click the image above to watch the step-by-step video tutorial (right-click and select "Open link in new tab" to keep this page open)*
+*Click the image above to watch the step-by-step video tutorial*

 ### 2. Install Required Software